Right of conquest: Conquest and military occupation

-Until 1945, the disposition of territory acquired under the principle of conquest had to be conducted according to the existing laws of war.
+Until 1945, the disposition of territory acquired under the right of conquest had to be conducted according to the existing laws of war.
 This meant that there had to be military occupation followed by a peace settlement, and there was no reasonable chance of the defeated sovereign regaining the land.
 While a formal peace treaty "makes good any defects in title", it was not required.
 Recognition by the losing party was not a requirement: "the right of acquisition vested by conquest did not depend on the consent of the dispossessed state".
-However, the alternative was annexation (part or in whole) which if protested as unlawful, a peace treaty was the only means to legitimize conquest in a time of war.
-Essentially, conquest itself was a legal act of extinguishing the legal rights of other states without their consent.
-Under this framework, it is notable that conquest and subsequent occupation outside of war were illegal.
+Essentially, conquest itself became a legal act extinguishing the legal rights of other states without their consent.
+Conquest and subsequent occupation outside of war were illegal.

-In the post-World War II era, not all wars involving territorial acquisitions ended in a peace treaty.
+In the post–World War II era, not all wars involving territorial acquisitions ended in a peace treaty.
 For example, the fighting in the Korean War paused with an armistice, without any peace treaty covering it.
-As of 2025, North Korea is still technically at war with South Korea and the United States.
+As of 2026, North Korea is still technically at war with South Korea and the United States.